Big Three (San Antonio Spurs): 2003–04 season: Derek Fisher's shot

-2004–05 season
+2004–05 season: 3rd Championship

 The following season, now playing in the Southwest Division, the Spurs handily won the division title with a 59–23 record, securing the second seed in the Western Conference.
 The Spurs began the playoffs by defeating the Denver Nuggets in five games, with each of the trio being key contributors in the series.
 In the conference semifinal series against the Seattle SuperSonics, the Spurs split the first four games of the series.
 In Game 5, Ginóbili returned to the starting lineup and posted a playoff career-high 39 points.
 His effort was enough to help the Spurs to a 103–90 victory over the SuperSonics, putting them one game away from the Western Conference Finals.
 In Game 6, Duncan delivered in yet another pivotal moment, making a shot with 0.5 seconds to break the tie and lead the Spurs to a 98–96 victory.
 The Spurs then advanced to a matchup with the Phoenix Suns in the Western Conference Finals.
 In the series, Duncan, Ginobili, and Parker averaged 27.4 points, 22.2 points, and 20.4 points, respectively.
-Bolstered by excellent performances from their three stars, the Spurs jumped out to a 3-0 lead in the series.
+Bolstered by excellent performances from their three stars, the Spurs jumped out to a 3–0 lead in the series.
 In Games 3 and 4, the trio scored combined totals of 80 and 69 points.
 After losing Game 4 111–106, the trio delivered another performance; in Game 5, they scored a combined 68 points to help defeat the Suns and advance to the 2005 NBA Finals.
 In the Finals, they would face the defending champion Detroit Pistons.
 In a series where only one game had a team score 100 points and see five games where a team scored 79 or less, the Spurs would grind out a seven-game series that saw them win the first two games only to have Detroit match them going into Game 5.
-A late shot by Robert Horry helped win that game 96-95 to leave them one win away.
-Detroit won the sixth game 95-86 to set up Game 7.
+A late shot by Robert Horry helped win that game 96–95 to leave them one win away.
+Detroit won the sixth game 95–86 to set up Game 7.
 San Antonio trailed by one going into halftime; with seven minutes left in the third quarter, the Pistons had led by nine points.
 However, the Spurs used the rest of the quarter to dig themselves out of the hole, and the score was tied at the start of the fourth quarter, with Duncan scoring ten points in that time.
-The Spurs would pull away late to win 81-74.
+The Spurs would pull away late to win 81–74.
 Duncan averaged 20.6 points per game and 14.1 rebounds per game in the Finals, the best among both teams while being named Finals MVP; the victory marked the second NBA Championship of the "Big Three" era.